isopleth/zetasdr/README.md

 amateur, call sign LY1GP, and is popular amongst enthusiasts as a way of getting started with building SDRs because of the very small part count.
 This program plots out different electronic signals in detail, to help people understand how it works.
+My motivation was that I was running electronics tutorials for a class of students who were tasked with building their own versions of software defined radios loosely based on the ZetaSDR, and so the plots from the program were both for my benefit and theirs.

-The results are written up in https://github.com/isopleth/zetasdr/blob/master/zetasdr.pdf
+The results are written
+up in https://github.com/isopleth/zetasdr/blob/master/zetasdr.pdf

 ## Dependencies